 - There are plenty of fuel stations dotted around, many of which require a debit or credit card payment in advance of actually filling up

-- Whilst the Ring Road is maintained pretty well, many of the side roads you take to see attractions along the way will be be gravel and pot-holed, so drive them carefully (and maybe check whether you have a spare tire!)
+- Whilst the Ring Road is maintained pretty well, many of the side roads you take to see attractions along the way will be gravel and pot-holed, so drive them carefully (and maybe check whether you have a spare tire, just in case!)

 - Insurance may not cover you on F roads or for water damage or damage to the chassey (which can happen on the F roads or whilst crossing river) – so check what you’re covered for before you venture off the Ring Road onto those roads.

 - As well as the attraction I mention in the itinerary below, there is so much stunning scenery along the road itself

 For my Iceland Ring Road itinerary in 7 days, I’ve assumed you will have 7 full days, ie half-day on days 1 and 8.
 I’ve also used Google Maps to estimate the driving distances and times, though these could vary depending on your speed and the weather etc.

 Of course, this itinerary is just a suggestion, or a starting point to help you plan your Icelandic road trip adventure.
 Feel free to check out my other articles on Iceland for more ideas of what you might want to do there.

 Disclosure: This article contains affiliate links.
 These are links to products or experiences I recommend and if you were to buy something after clicking on them, I may earn a small commission at no extra cost to you.
 Any earnings go towards the upkeep of this blog, which I appreciate.